pokt-network/pocket-core/README.md

 ## Documentation

-[Visit our user documentation](https://docs.pokt.network) for tutorials and technical information on the Pocket Network.
+- Visit [our user documentation](https://docs.pokt.network) for tutorials and technical information on the Pocket Network.
+- Visit [pocket-core-doc](https://github.com/pokt-network/pocket-core-doc) repo for operations such as protocol upgrade, chainhalt recovery, etc.

 ## Portal